13dcreator/13DCreator-Filament-Maker/README.md

 ## English

-PET Filament Maker is a device designed to convert used PET bottles into reusable 3D filament.
+PET Filament Maker is a tool designed to convert used PET bottles into reusable 3D filament.
 This project aims to provide an eco-friendly solution by reducing plastic waste while saving on filament material costs, which are typically purchased.

 Extruder Usage Recommendation: It is recommended to use a Dual Gear Extruder for stronger and more stable grip on the filament, as the filament diameter may not always be consistent.